jiang-du/BlazePose-tensorflow/README.md

 # A Tensorflow Implementation for BlazePose

-This is a third-party tensorflow implementation for BlazePose.
+This is a third-party TensorFlow implementation for BlazePose.

 The original paper is "BlazePose: On-device Real-time Body Pose tracking" by Valentin Bazarevsky, Ivan Grishchenko, Karthik Raveendran, Tyler Zhu, Fan Zhang, and Matthias Grundmann.
 Available on [arXiv](https://arxiv.org/abs/2006.10204).